When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

 Crafted with high-quality, naturally derived, vegan plant ingredients, Men’s Soap Company Shaving Soap will leave your face with a silky, smooth feeling.
 It has no toxins, dyes, sulfates or parabens and is, therefore, safe for your skin.

-Preparing your skin and hair for shaving is incredibly fast with this soap.
-This is because it takes only 15 seconds to form a thick and creamy lather which gives a coating that leads to a smooth shave.
+Preparing your skin and hair for shaving is incredibly fast with this shaving soap.
+This is because it takes only 15 seconds to form a thick lather which gives a coating that leads to a smooth shave.

 - Makes skin much softer